MicrosoftDocs/Viva/Viva/solutions/data-lakes/viva-insights.md

 ## Setup overview

 The following steps walk you through how to implement the Viva Insights Synapse pipeline in the architecture.
-The focus of this workflow will be on transferring and maintain Viva Insights Person and Meetings standard queries in the Azure Synapse Dedicated SQL DB and maintaining the workflow over time.
+The focus of this workflow will be on transferring and maintaining Viva Insights standard person and meeting queries in an Azure Synapse Dedicated SQL Database and maintaining the workflow over time.
 Use the following steps in conjunction with the Azure documentation to complete this setup.

 1. [Update your organizational data](#update-your-organizational-data)